adagio130/note/Literature/DBMS/Replication.md

 - when synchronously slave fails, choose one asynchronously to be synchronous
 ### Asynchronously
 - all slaves are asynchronous
-- for most read, less write system (Web ap)
+- for most read, less write system (Web application)

 ### Failure Scenario
 - Slave failed: Catch-up recovery